Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 own DNS query.
 Obviously this will have a performance penalty, but the latency of updates/changes will be very low.

-The (weighted) round-robin algorithm used depends on the DNS record type of the hostname.
+The round-robin algorithm used, weighted or not, depends on the DNS record type of the hostname.

 ### A records